 - Remove from the oven.
 The cheesecake will be very puffed up.
 As you take it out of the oven it will settle and deflate a little, and cracks may appear on its surface, which is totally normal.
 Set aside and let cool.

-- For the topping: In a medium saucepan, combine the blackberries, lime juice and sugar and set over high heat.
+- In a medium saucepan, combine the blackberries, lime juice and sugar and set over high heat.
 Once it comes to a full boil, stir and let it continue to cook for 2 to 3 minutes while mashing with a potato masher or mallet.

 - Remove from the heat, add the contents from one envelope of unflavored gelatin.
 Stir well until fully dissolved and let cool until lukewarm or at room temperature.